-The law of diminishing returns is one of the most important principles in the world of economics.
-It helps you find the right balance in production in your organization.
+In the world of economics, the law of diminishing returns is one of the most important principles to help organizations find the right balance in production.

 Regardless of the products or services you provide, understanding the law of diminishing returns will have a huge impact on your organization’s efficiency.
 The concept of diminishing returns applies to you if you:

 - Complete a report but still work on bits and parts continuously, thinking it’s not good enough